patrickbies/mathquill/docs/Config.md

 `substituteTextarea` is a function that creates a focusable DOM element that is called when setting up a math field.
 Overwriting this may be useful for hacks like suppressing built-in virtual keyboards.
 It defaults to `<textarea autocorrect=off .../>`.
 For example, [Desmos](https://www.desmos.com/calculator) substitutes `<textarea inputmode=none />` to suppress the native virtual keyboard in favor of a custom math keypad that calls the MathQuill API.
 On old iOS versions that don't support `inputmode=none`, it uses `<span tabindex=0></span>` to suppress the native virtual keyboard, at the cost of bluetooth keyboards not working.

-## tabbable
+## tabindex

-For static and editable math fields, when `tabbable` is false, the math field is not part of the page's tab order.
+Sets a tabindex on the field, following the standard spec.
+When tabindex is -1, the math field is not part of the page's tab order.
 Despite that, the math field can still be focused when selected by a mouse.

-Static math fields default to `tabbable: false`, Editable math fields default to `tabbable:true`.
+Static math fields default to `tabindex: -1`, Editable math fields default to `tabindex: 1`.

 ## disableAutoSubstitutionInSubscripts